ember-learn/ember-blog/source/2020-01-31-the-ember-times-issue-133.md

 ## [Contributors' Corner 👏](https://guides.emberjs.com/release/contributing/repositories/)

-<p>This week we'd like to thank our siblings for their contributions to Ember and related repositories! 💖</p>
+<p>This week we'd like to thank [@endangeredmassa](https://github.com/endangeredmassa) for their contributions to Ember and related repositories! 💖</p>

 ---